mwaniki-erastus/alx-low_level_programming/0x00-hello_world/README.md

-4-puts.c - uses the puts function to print a string to the standard output 5-printf.c - uses printf to print a string on the standard output 6-size.c - prints the sizes of various data types based on the computer it is compiled and run on
+4-puts.c - uses the puts function to print a string to the standard output 5-printf.c - uses printf to print a string on the standard output 6-size.c - prints the sizes of various data types based on the computer it is compiled and run on 100-intel - prints the assembly code in intel syntax